Skip to content

 What is AI-SPM?
-The New Category Securing Agentic AI
+The New Category Governing Agentic AI

-AI-SPM is the emerging security category for agentic AI.
-Learn what it means, why it matters, and how it differs from CSPM, DSPM, and traditional AppSec.
+AI-SPM is the emerging category for governing agentic AI.
+Learn what it means, why accountability matters, and how it differs from CSPM, DSPM, and traditional AppSec.

 Every few years, a new security category emerges because the old ones can't keep up with how technology evolves.